jar398/listtools/doc/guide.md

 Python 3 and `bash` are assumed.

-Install the python3 `regex` module (although it's easy to revert to the built-in `re` if you prefer not to).
+Install the python3 `regex` module.

 Also required is `gnparser`, which has download instructions [here](https://github.com/gnames/gnparser#installation).